The Sovereign Tech Fund is now part of the Sovereign Tech Agency.

 In addition, Yocto Project has a close relationship with OpenEmbedded, the build architecture the project has adopted.
 Build architecture or framework describes the comprehensive set of compatible tools, scripts, metadata, and recipes that OpenEmbedded provides to simplify and automate constructing customized Linux distributions.
 Using this framework enables modularity, customization, and flexibility for developers.

 There is an OpenEmbedded community and non-profit organization which oversees that architecture and technology.
 It doesn’t have member funding like the Yocto Project, so the Yocto Project has funded much of the work on OpenEmbedded.
 The two projects share codebases such as BitBake and OpenEmbedded-Core, so work on one directly benefits the other.
 Due to the ability to build everything from source including the toolchain, OpenEmbedded has often found uses in academic and research and development environments since it allows unconstrained experimentation at all levels of the source code.
-Many of the activities commissioned by the Sovereign Tech Fund contribute to OpenEmbedded-Core and thus to the many open source communities that build on it.
+Many of the activities commissioned by the Sovereign Tech Agency contribute to OpenEmbedded-Core and thus to the many open source communities that build on it.

 The funded work improves the long-term sustainability of the project by attracting a new generation of developers.